THE APPLICATION FOR OUR 2020 – 2021 COHORT IS NOW LIVE!!!!!

 - Service project development

-- Coordination of college and other campus visits for students
+- Coordination of college and career exposure events for students

 - Participation in member development (included but not limited to trainings, professional development, workshops)